Vauxhall Insignia Common Problems and Solutions

 Problem:

-You're trying to put something into the boot, but it keeps closing.
+You're trying to put something into the boot, but it keeps shutting on you.

 Solution:

-The gas is escaping from the support struts, and that means you'll have no control over the boot door at all.
-You'll need to look for some replacement struts in our online store and replace the existing ones.
+The gas is escaping from the support struts, which means you'll have no control over the boot door at all.
+You will need to find some replacement struts in our online store and swap out the existing ones.

 Difficulty level